Apply Now

 DETAILS

-This course is designed to assist in developing, implementing, and evaluating health programs at the individual level and the population or community level.
-Using public health theory as a basis, content will focus on targeting diverse populations, determinants of health problems and strategies to address these health problems.
+This course is designed to assist in developing, implementing, and evaluating health programs at the population or community level.
+Using public health theory as a basis, content will focus on targeting diverse populations, problems related to social determinants of health and strategies to address these problems.

 Meet the Faculty